Effect of carvedilol on survival in severe chronic heart failure

 Critical appraisal through the lens of expert reviewers and guideline development

-The COPERNICUS trial was terminated early by the Data and Safety Monitoring Board (DSMB) due to a highly significant mortality benefit.
-What are the statistical risks of early termination (e.g., 'the winner's curse'), and how might this impact the precision of the Hazard Ratio for secondary endpoints like hospitalization?
+The COPERNICUS trial was terminated prematurely by the Data and Safety Monitoring Board due to a highly significant mortality benefit.
+Methodologically, what are the risks of truncating a trial early for benefit regarding the estimation of treatment effect size and the evaluation of long-term adverse events?

 Key Response